hojahoja/Gem-Poacher/documentation/user_manual.md

 [CUSTOM DIFFICULTY SETTINGS]
-; these settings will be used if you choose custom difficulty in game settings ; thresholds change something after reaching the specified level ; set first threshold to 1 if you want these values from the start of the game dynamic difficulty first threshold = 2 dynamic difficulty second threshold = 6
+; these settings will be used if you choose custom difficulty in game settings ; thresholds change something after reaching the specified level ; set the first threshold to 1 if you want these values from the start of the game dynamic difficulty first threshold = 2 dynamic difficulty second threshold = 6
-; how values changes after reaching specific thresholds ; default value before reaching first threshold is 1 enemy speed threshold 1 = 2 enemy speed threshold 2 = 3
+; how values change after reaching specific thresholds ; default value before reaching the first threshold is 1 enemy speed threshold 1 = 2 enemy speed threshold 2 = 3
 ; 5 gems are spawned before a threshold is reached
-; after the first threshold gems spawn at rate of level + value set gem spawn rate threshold 1 = 4 gem spawn rate threshold 2 = 4 player lives = 9
+; after the first threshold gems spawn at the rate of level + value set gem spawn rate threshold 1 = 4 gem spawn rate threshold 2 = 4 player lives = 9